SerCom-KC/cartoon-network-schedule/next-showings.md

 05:15PM Craig of the Creek - Monster in the Garden
 05:30PM Craig of the Creek - The Curse; The Brood
 07:15PM We Bare Bears - Occupy Bears
-07:30PM We Bare Bears - Slumber Party; Yard Sale
+07:30PM We Bare Bears - Yard Sale; Slumber Party

 ### Thursday, June 7th
 06:00AM Steven Universe - Alone Together
 06:15AM Ben 10 - High Stress Express
 07:15AM Craig of the Creek - Sunday Clothes
-07:30AM Craig of the Creek - The Brood
+07:30AM Craig of the Creek - The Brood; Itch to Explore
 03:15PM OK K.O.!
 Let's Be Heroes - Sibling Rivalry
 03:30PM OK K.O.!
-Let's Be Heroes - A Hero's Fate; I Am Dendy
+Let's Be Heroes - I Am Dendy; A Hero's Fate
+05:15PM Craig of the Creek - The Future is Cardboard
 07:15PM We Bare Bears - Bear Cleanse
 07:30PM We Bare Bears - Charlie Ball; Rooms